 While attending Harvard, I also wrote a blog about Harvard Extension called Harvard Extended.
 As the first unofficial online resource dedicated to the Extension School, it became quite influential, and still attracts a lot of traffic.
 There have been more than

-500,000 750,000 page views to date, and I continue to receive questions and comments about Harvard Extension courses, program requirements, and quality issues.
+500,000 750,000 1 million page views to date, and I continue to receive questions and comments about Harvard Extension courses, program requirements, and quality issues.

 Several years after completing the ALM program I began full-time graduate studies at MIT Sloan as a Sloan Fellow.
 After graduating from Sloan, I co-founded a mobile software startup (which failed) and later a digital publishing venture (which is still going strong).
 You can learn about IN 30 MINUTES guides here.